quasicomputational/mega/packages/xml/README.markdown

 `>` is forbidden from appearing as a literal; it must appear as a reference.
 This is because of the silly `]]>` special-case.

+Comments cannot appear inside the doctype.
+(This is for implementation simplicity.
+It is not a fundamental limitation and could be lifted.)

 What's not in the profile
 -------------------------